Tucson Museum Trademarked Copyrighted Protected Logo

 Please tell them the Tucson Museum sent you!

-Historical Presidio San Agustín Del Tucson
+Presidio San Agustín Del Tucson

-The Historical Presidio Trail
+Historical Presidio Trail

-Located in downtown Tucson, it is a historical walking tour of the area, 520-325-6974.
-Free anytime, free weekend street parking.
+Located in downtown Tucson, this is a historical walking tour of the area, 520-325-6974.

 The complete historical walk is about 2.5 miles long and usually takes about two (2) hours to finish, and you can do it in segments if you wish since over twenty (20) restaurants and other diversions are located right within just a few blocks of the walk.
 Most of the historical sites are marked with a bronze plaque.

-Features a large diverse collection of both AFRO-American and other historical exhibits, items, photographs, manuscripts, news articles, posters from the 1800s in Tucson and beyond over a wide range of historical time periods.
+As the 2nd Black History Museum in Tucson [1st Tucson AFRO-American Museum founded by Charles Kendrick {1} {2} {3} {4}] this museum features a large diverse collection of both AFRO-American and other historical exhibits, items, photographs, manuscripts, news articles, posters from the 1800s in Tucson and beyond over a wide range of historical time periods.

-Historical De Grazia Gallery In The Sun
+De Grazia Gallery In The Sun Museum

-Ted was the son of hard working Italian immigrants and lived from 1909 to 1982.
+Ettore aka 'Ted' DeGrazia was the son of hard working Italian copper mining immigrants and lived from 1909 to 1982.
 De Grazia was known best for his deeply revealing works of wide-eyed Indian children.
 They have appeared in everything from his greeting cards to magazine covers all over the world.

 However, the gallery itself gives much more of the sense of the artist through paintings and sculpture going well back to the very early 1940s, when Ted studied with world revered Mexican Revolutionary Muralists Diego Rivera and José Clemente Orozco.